OrientalFantasy/BadFlandreSearchEngine/README.md

 2. index

-   this step is going to generate a `.cfs` file using the summarized files in `files.path`, as it's name, it is an index of bundle `titile`, `url`, `content` of given html files, provide for querying.
+   this step is going to generate a `.cfs` file using the summarized files in `files.path`, as it's name, it is an index of bundle `titile`, `url`, `content` of given html files, provided for querying.
     ```shell
     java -jar BadFlandreSearchEngine-0.0.1.jar index -config config.properties
     ```